One Pot Chicken Chow Mein Recipe

 • Broth: To give our one-pot pasta more flavor, I use chicken broth instead of water to cook the pasta.
 You can also use vegetable broth or water, depending on what you have or prefer.

-• Noodles: You’ll need a box (375 grams or about 13 ounces) of whole grain spaghettini pasta, or an equal amount of dried ramen or chow mein noodles.
+• Noodles: You’ll need a box (375 grams or about 13 ounces) of whole grain spaghettini pasta or an equal amount of dried ramen or chow mein noodles.
+You can usually find ramen or chow mein noodles in the Asian section of your grocery store.

-• Water and Cornstarch: These are optional, for thickening the sauce.
+• Water and Cornstarch: These are optional to thicken the sauce.

-How to Make One Pot Chicken Chow Mein
+How to make One Pan Chicken Chow Mein:

-To make this recipe, you’ll need to saute everything briefly and then simmer to cook through.
-It’s easiest and fastest if you get your ingredients prepped and ready to go before you start the cooking process!
+This recipe is easiest and fastest if you get your ingredients prepped and ready to go before you start the cooking process!
+For the full list of recipe instructions, scroll down to the recipe card

-3. Add the Aromatics.
-Stir the garlic, ginger, and pepper flakes into the mixture, and cook for one minute release their fragrances and flavors.
+• Stir the garlic, ginger, and pepper flakes into the mixture, and cook.

-4. Add Liquids and Noodles.
-Stir in your broth of choice (or water), the soy sauce, and the hoisin sauce.
-Bring everything to a boil over medium-high heat.
-Gently drop in the noodles, and reduce the heat to medium.
+• Stir in your broth of choice (or water), the soy sauce, and the hoisin sauce.
+Bring everything to a boil, then add the noodles.
+Cook until al dente and serve.

 Tips and Variations

-• Protein: This dish works well with lean cubed boneless pork chops, cubes of firm, well-drained tofu, or even browned ground beef.
-I don’t recommend using cubes of steak, because they may over- or under-cook (depending on the cut).
-And if you’re into batch cooking or meal prep, you can made a big batch of Instant Pot Shredded Chicken and setting some aside for this Chicken Chow Mein!
+• Use a different meat: This dish works well with lean, cubed, boneless pork chops, cubes of firm, well-drained tofu, or even browned ground beef.
+If you’re into batch cooking or meal prep, you can make a big batch of Instant Pot Shredded Chicken or Crockpot Shredded Chicken and set some aside for this Chicken Chow Mein!

-• Veggies: You might want to mix up the veggies.
-Onions, broccoli, cauliflower, asparagus, snow peas, bean sprouts, green onions, bok choy, water chestnuts… the choices are endless!
+• Mix up the veggies: You might want to mix up the veggies.
+Onions, broccoli, cauliflower, asparagus, green beans, snow peas, bean sprouts, green onions, bok choy, water chestnuts… the choices are endless!

-• Two Pots?
-If you like, you can cook the noodles in the broth separately from the stir-fried, saucy veggies and chicken.
-Cook them until al dente, and then give them a quick stir-fry in a skillet to get a crispy pan-fried texture.
-Yum!
+• Use two pans: If you like, you can cook the noodles in the broth separately from the stir-fried, saucy veggies and chicken.
+Cook them until al dente, and then give them a quick stir fry in a skillet to get a crispy pan-fried texture.

 • Mongolian Beef: Set it and forget it!
 This Mongolian Beef with Pineapple is great over your favorite rice or noodles.